 - 1. Income rules for employed General Assistance recipients changed to a 50% earned income disregard. - 2.
 A new Washington State Child Support Schedule was implemented.
-Changes included: - a.
+Changes - a.
 The presumptive minimum child support order increased to \$50 per month per child; - b.
-The need standard was replaced by a "self support reserve" set at 125% of the federal poverty level: - c.
+The need standard was replaced by a "self support reserve" set at 125% of the federal poverty level; - c.
 The schedule was now presumptive from the \$1,000 to \$12,000 income levels; - d.
 Income from second jobs was excluded from the gross income calculation; - e.
 New rules were created for imputing income. - 3.
 Based on requirements in the federal regulations, Child Support orders entered in Washington State were now required to have language requiring medical support from both parents and allowing for a collection of a medical premium share against one or both parents when that parent did not provide insurance.
 If the obligated parent did not provide health insurance for the child and the order contained a provision for allowing collection of the medical premium share, that share could be collected upon request.
 Each parent was responsible for a proportionate share of uninsured medical costs.
-Upon proof of expense, DCS would enforce uninsured medical costs. - 4.
-Annual federally required standards were updated for Basic Food and WASHCAP.
+Upon proof of expense, DCS would enforce uninsured medical costs.